MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`gitHubConnection`** - **GitHub connection (OAuth or PAT)**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the name of the GitHub service connection to use to connect to the GitHub repository.
+Specifies the name of the GitHub service connection to use to connect to the GitHub repository.
 The connection must be based on a GitHub user's OAuth or a GitHub personal access token.
-Learn more about service connections [here](https://aka.ms/AA3am5s).
+For more information about service connections, see [Manage service connections](https://aka.ms/AA3am5s).
 <!-- :::editable-content-end::: -->
 <br>